inno-devops-labs/F23-intro-course-labs/lab8/ImageArchive.md

 # Image and Container Operations

+## Create Image Archive:
-To create an image archive, follow these steps:
+To create an image archive

 1. Pull the latest Ubuntu image:
    ```